Quick Answer

 Every item is administrative.
 CFG medical VAs do not document encounters, give medical advice, triage symptoms, or enter clinical orders.
 Anything that crosses into clinical judgment routes back to the clinician.
 For practices that need a full inbound team rather than a single dedicated person, see healthcare call center outsourcing.

 CFG medical VAs are PHI-trained on hire and refreshed quarterly.
 We sign a BAA with every covered entity before PHI touches a workstation.
-Our program operates under the administrative, physical, and technical safeguards scope of the HHS Security Rule: named privacy officer, monitored workstations, encrypted transit and storage, role-based access, audit logging, and incident response aligned to HHS breach notification timelines.
+Our program operates under the administrative, physical, and technical safeguards scope of the HHS Security Rule: named privacy officer, monitored workstations, encrypted transit and storage, role-based access scoped to the minimum necessary PHI, audit logging, and incident response aligned to HHS breach notification timelines.
 For deeper compliance scope, see our HIPAA-compliant call center outsourcing guide.

 If you are scoping a vendor (CFG or otherwise), our Pilot Blueprint walks through the BAA, the safeguards checklist, and the procurement questions to ask a finalist.